Director’s Report 2017/18

 Dee-Sign entered and came away the winners winning the Morgan Astill trophy.
 This was a lovely event and a very early start to our year.

 We will not be entering this years competition as its in Medway in Kent, so a little bit of a long journey.
-Hopefully if its in Liverpool in 2019 we can think about competing again.

 2017 was a really busy year, as are most years, but the amount of bookings completed brought in less charity funds than the previous year.
 Much of this is due to the fact that many bookings are from groups/organisations/charities that have very little funds, and although some give small amounts many donate nothing and just book the choir to support a particular event.
 This is becoming more often as the choir becomes more well known, and we try not to refuse people.
 However, we know that we gave great pleasure to many different people at these events.